CSCC012023/final-project-s23-citrus/doc/marking/sprint4.rubric.md

   - 1 mark = The Architecture Diagram is present, it is not formatted well, and it is unclear what Architecture it follows.
 There is no web link or other reference lending support to the presented diagram.
   - 0 marks = No diagram present or the presented document does not look like a software architecture diagram

-  Your Mark: 0
+  Your Mark: 2

-System Design Total Mark: 0 / 10
+System Design Total Mark: 6 / 10

-> "Invalid PDF" Please always check your submission.
+> ~~"Invalid PDF" Please always check your submission.
 Maybe it got corrupted after the initial marks were put it?
 Very unlikely.
-There is nothing I can do.
+There is nothing I can do.~~
+> CRC has to be more detailed & formatted properly & more detail required for Soft Arch dia.

 ## Documentation (max 3 mark)